 If you own or manage a House in Multiple Occupation (HMO) you may need a licence to rent it out.
 A separate licence is required for each property.

-A licence is required if the property is occupied by 5 or more persons who are living as two of more separate households and where amenities such as kitchens and bathrooms are shared.
+Mandatory licensing applies to all Houses in Multiple Occupation (as of 1 October 2018).
+A licence is required if the property is occupied by five or more persons who are living as two or more separate households, and where amenities such as kitchens and bathrooms are shared.
 Buildings consisting solely of self-contained flats or purpose built flats are generally exempt from HMO licensing.

 Properties required to be licensed need to meet certain standards, which include amenities and minimum room sizes.
 Details of these are provided in our Guide to HMO licensing in Middlesbrough, together with a licence application form.